 The member of staff at the scene should assess if the act was accidental or deliberate.
-Reckless or deliberate damage will be punished.
+Reckless or deliberate damage will be dealt with using a suitable consequence.
 Damage should be dealt with by the Head of Department in charge of that teaching area.
 Students will be billed for any subsequent costs incurred for replacement or repair.
 Any student caught vandalising property within the school will be billed for any subsequent cost of repair and be dealt with according to our sanction system.